All Episodes

 Every single call could have been, what can I do?

-Everybody out there wants to know what they can do, and at some point this is going to translate into action.
+Everybody out there wants to know what they can do, and at some point, this is going to translate into action.

 They'll throw that in there.

-Uh but everybody asking, what can I do?
+But everybody asking, what can I do?

-That the fact that so many people are asking the question will produce the perfect response.
+The fact that so many people are asking the question will produce the perfect response.

-It's going to be rooted in in some sort of refusal to obey some of these un-American dictates that are being called house health care legislation, Senate health care legislation, cap and trade, whatever it is.
+It's going to be rooted in some sort of refusal to obey some of these un-American dictates that are being called health care legislation, Senate health care legislation, cap and trade, whatever it is.

-Let these little young socialist youth out there let them go ahead and withhold sex from people who oppose health care.
+Let these little young socialist youth out there, let them go ahead and withhold sex from people who oppose health care.

 The adults will withhold consent of the government.

-That's what we're gonna do.
+That's what we're going to do.

-No, no, no, that's what she did.
+That's what she did.

-And advocating everybody do that.
+And they're advocating everybody do that.

 Fine, you go play those games.